 Figure 1.
-How to release the lever from the bars
+How to release the

 The bolt to release the Brompton brake levers from the handlebars is actually inside the lever itself.
 You have to squeeze the lever and slip a 4mm allen key in through the gap where the brake cable sits (see: Figure 1).